 Correct left-hand positions on the guitar

-There are different ways to hold the guitar with the left hand (or the right hand if using a horizontally mirrored guitar).
+There are different ways to hold the guitar neck with the left hand (or the right hand if using a horizontally mirrored guitar).
 No method is the only correct way of holding the guitar, but there are two predominant styles.

 left hand holding guitar neck